 There is one major plus: there is no interest until you graduate as long as you remain in school for at least half-time.
 You will also have a six month grace period after leaving the school, graduation or not, and you are also free to request deferments.

-Unlike subsidized loans, unsubsidized require no proof of financial need, but the other eligibility requirements still stand: you must be attending at least half time, be in pursuit of a degree or certificate, and be an undergraduate, graduate, or professional student.
+Unlike subsidized loans, unsubsidized require no proof of financial need.
+However, the other eligibility requirements still stand: you must be attending at least half time, be in pursuit of a degree or certificate, and be an undergraduate, graduate, or professional student.

 Your school will again make the decision to determine how much of this loan you should receive.
 The school takes into account other money you receive, such as any subsidized loans, as well as the cost of tuition.